Sewer Backups and Overflows

 - Keep windows and doors closed or tightly screened to keep out all insects, including cockroaches.

 - Check boxes for cockroaches before bringing them into your home.

-If you still have a cockroach issue after trying these treatments, please contact the City of Phoenix Water Services Department at 602-262-6691 or send us an email.
+If you still have a cockroach issue after trying these treatments, please contact Water Services at 602-262-6691 or send us an email.